jzillmann/pdf-to-markdown/examples/Alice-In-Wonderland.md

 was nine feet high.
-‘I wish I hadn’t cried so much!’ said Alice, as she swam about, trying to find her way out, ‘I shall be pun- ished for it now, I suppose, by being drowned in my own tears!
-Thatwill be a queer thing, to be sure!
+‘I wish I hadn’t cried so much!’ said Alice, as she swam about, trying to find her way out, ‘I shall be punished for it now, I suppose, by being drowned in my own tears!
+That will be a queer thing, to be sure!
 However, everything is queer to-day.’
 Just then she heard something splashing about in the pool a little way off, and